muhsatrio/task-management-cli/README.md

 ### Pre-step

+1. Make sure database `efishery_task` has been created on CouchDB

-Add `.env` file in root directory with format below
+2. Add `.env` file in root directory with format below
 ```
 USER_DB={your username db}
 PASSWORD_DB={your password db}